-

 Have there been any test cases brought against directors for presenting misleading information on environmental and social impact?

-To the extent of our knowledge, no such cases have been decided by Swedish courts.
+To the extent of our knowledge, no such cases have been brought before the Swedish courts.
+Responsibility for claims in company reports is dealt with under question 17, below.

 -